dynatrace-oss-contrib/opentelemetry-specification/specification/data-semantic-conventions.md

 Given an inbound request for a route (e.g. `"/users/:userID?"` the `name` attribute of the span SHOULD be set to this route.
 If the route does not include the application root path, it SHOULD be prepended to the span name.

-If the route can not be determined, the `name` attribute MUST be set as defined in the general semantic conventions for HTTP.
+If the route cannot be determined, the `name` attribute MUST be set as defined in the general semantic conventions for HTTP.

 | Attribute name | Notes and examples                                           | Required? |
 | :------------- | :----------------------------------------------------------- | --------- |